mongodb/mongo-java-driver/docs/reference/content/driver/getting-started/installation-guide.md

 # Installation

-jThere are two Maven artifacts available in the 3.3 release.
+There are two Maven artifacts available in the 3.3 release.
 The preferred artifact for new applications is `mongodb-driver`;
 however, we still publish the legacy `mongo-java-driver` uber-jar.
 The recommended way to get started using one of the drivers in your project is with a dependency management system.